 The History of the Buffalo Creek Reservation

-PDF - 83.4 MBThe History of the Buffalo Creek Reservation serves the purpose of tracing the ancient Book of Mormon City of Bountiful as far back as we can.
-For details see the Land Southward page.
+The History of the Buffalo Creek Reservation traces the ancient Book of Mormon City of Bountiful as far back as we can.
+For details, see the Land Southward page.

 From the Preface: